Global Gauge Symmetry Breaking in the Abelian Higgs Mechanism: Global Gauge Symmetries as the Physical Gauge Group

-One might worry that there is a contradiction between claiming that global gauge symmetries, viewed as an asymptotic symmetry group, exhibit DES, while at the same time following \autocite{greavesEmpiricalConsequencesSymmetries2014} in assuming that symmetries of the whole universe have no empirical significance.
-But global gauge symmetries are no different in this than other symmetries: translations of the whole universe are also taken to be unphysical, while they are the archetypal example of a symmetry with DES, understood relationally with respect to subsystems.
-Global gauge symmetries can also be applied to subsystems, in which case we \textit{know} them to be physical, as shown empirically by the Josephson current in superconductors.
-Similarly, one could consider \textit{domain formation} in the universe, which occurs when the Higgs field breaks global gauge symmetry differently in different regions of the universe.
-Additionally, one could understand the asymptotic fall-off conditions on the fields in the Abelian Higgs model, which lead to the asymptotic global gauge group, as an \textit{idealization} of a perfectly isolated subsystem.
-Indeed, on the scale of an atom, a few meters away seems like spatial infinity.
-For a more detailed analysis of symmetry breaking for finite and asymptotic boundaries, see \autocite{borsboomdupont}.
+One might therefore worry that there is a contradiction between claiming that global gauge symmetries, viewed as an asymptotic symmetry group, can exhibit DES, while at the same time accepting the central claim of \autocite{greavesEmpiricalConsequencesSymmetries2014} that symmetries of the whole universe have no empirical significance.
+The logic seems the same global gauge symmetries as for other symmetries: translations of the whole universe are also taken to be unphysical (at least from a Leibnizian viewpoint), though they are the archetypal example of a symmetry with DES, but understood relationally across subsystems.
+Global gauge symmetries can indeed be applied to subsystems, in which case we \textit{know} them to be physical, as shown empirically by the Josephson current in superconductors.
+This leads physicists to consider \textit{domain formation} in spontaneously broken gauge theories, which occurs when the Higgs field breaks global gauge symmetry differently in different regions of the universe.
+One then expects to find defects along the boundaries of these domains, known as \textit{cosmic strings} \autocite{Kibble:1976sj,Vilenkin:2000jqa}.
+Thus global gauge symmetries clearly exhibit DES when applied to subsystems, and this is taken seriously as an empirical possibility by prominent physicsists.
+This in itself is enough to support the claim that global gauge symmetry breaking is the physical content in the Higgs mechanism.

+Nonetheless, it would still seem that global gauge symmetries can have no physical significance when applied to the universe \textit{as a whole}, as is the case in the Abelian Higgs model on Minkowski spacetime.
+We, however, resist this claim for two reasons.
+We espouse both, but our own position aligns with the second.

+Firstly, one can simply understand the asymptotic fall-off conditions on the fields in the Abelian Higgs model, which are necessary for a well-defined Lagrangian and lead to the asymptotic global gauge group, as an \textit{idealization} of a perfectly isolated subsystem.
+Indeed, on the scale of an atom, a few meters away seems like spatial infinity, and those few meters can be modelled by Minkowski spacetime, including the necessary fall-off conditions.
+For a more general analysis of the role of idealized fall-off conditions in symmetry breaking, see \autocite{borsboomdupont}.